NOT EVERYBODY GOES TO HEAVEN.

-But when two of my friends died, I was devastated.
+But when two of my friends died, I was heartbroken.
 I just knew that they were both going to hell because there was no way they believed in God, let alone had accepted Christ.
 I will admit I am contradicting what I said about “not knowing” but here is my rationale.
 He (the boyfriend) was vicious with his words about God (whom he didn’t believe in) and about Christians (except for me, for some reason, he told me I was “the best Christian” he knew).
-And in his very last moments on earth, he chose to use those moments to murder my friend in cold blood, and then turn the gun on himself.
-Suicide is a sin that there is no coming back from.
+And in his very last moments on earth, he chose to use those moments to murder my friend (his girlfriend) in cold blood, and then turn the gun on himself.
+Suicide is a sin that there is no coming back from, in my opinion.
 Unless he did not die immediately, which my understanding is that he did, then he would not have had the time to repent and ask Christ into his heart.

 I was not looking forward to her funeral mostly because I knew people would all be saying, “she’s in a better place now” like everybody does when everybody dies.
 Don’t get me wrong, I would never argue that with somebody who just lost a loved one, because I think it’s horribly cruel to kick people while they are down.
 But it’s the truth that needs to be told well before someone dies.
 So yeah, I didn’t even want to go but I had already promised three other people a ride to the funeral, which was four hours away.
 I couldn’t back out.
 And I’m so glad I didn’t.
 Had I not gone, I would have never heard the minister talk about how my friend had accepted Christ in her younger years.
 If anybody saw my face during the moments he was talking about her salvation, if they didn’t know anything about Christ, they probably wondered why I had tears rolling down my face but an ear to ear grin at the same time.
-That was probably the most bittersweet moment I have ever had in my entire life.
+That was probably the most bittersweet moment I have ever had in my entire life prior to my parents both passing away in 2021.
 Don’t get me wrong, I know it’s still no guarantee, because only God knows, but it gave me hope that I will see her again someday.
 I thought maybe my friend wasn’t an atheist after all.
 Maybe she had simply fallen away like so many of us do.
 Maybe in her very last moments she was apologizing to God.
 They say once saved, always saved, and my only comment to that would be yeah, if the person was sincere when they were saved.
 If so, God will never allow them to be plucked from His hand.